rom1mouret/mpcl/README.md

 MPCL borrows ideas from
 [embodied cognition](https://en.wikipedia.org/wiki/Embodied_cognition),
 but I should point out that MPCL is not completely in line with current embodied/situated cognition theories.
-In particular, MPCL version1 is very much human-aligned, and not well suited for dealing with autonomous robots and other forms of embodied intelligence where humans are not in the loop.
+In particular, because of the reliance on labels, MPCL version1 is very much human-aligned, and not well suited for dealing with autonomous robots and other forms of embodied intelligence where humans are not in the loop.